Run Linux on Windows 10 with VirtualBox

 extension); and - an optical drive, which should currently be labelled Empty.

-Select the optical drive and, under the attributes, load the Linux Mint ISO downloaded in the earlier step.
+Select the optical drive and, under the attributes, load the Linux ISO downloaded in the earlier step.

 Now start the virtual machine and wait for Linux to load.